Do you enjoy long car rides? Me neither! Would I endure it for spectacular views of the California coastline and a road trip of a lifetime? You bet!

 Also worth stopping by: James Franco’s beautiful hometown, Palo Alto

 San Francisco is a city full of vibrant colors and bustling streets.
 There is something for everyone in this city whether it is eating delicious Mexican food in the Mission District, admiring the views of the Golden Gate Bridge, or spending the day wandering the many museums.
 There is a reason many people flock to this largely populated city- it has a type of spirit that is hard to find and that you won’t be able to resist.

 Also worth stopping for: Half Moon Bay

-Have you ever taken the great Highway 1 road trip or are planning to?
+Have you ever been on a great California road trip or are planning to?
 Let me know in the comments!